 - 33 SF2340 was passed by the lowa Legislature in March 2024 and then signed into law by Gov. Reynolds in April. - D It was supposed to go into effect July 1, but the ACLU and the American Immigration Council filed a lawsuit and won a temporary block on the law for now.
-The state has appealed, but that appeal has not yet been ruled on as of publication time. -)) It's billed as a "criminal re-entry" law but is so badly written its effect would be wide-reaching and incredibly harmful on many fronts. - makes being in lowa after having ever been deported a felony punishable with imprisonment of up to 10 years.
+The state has appealed, but that appeal has not yet been ruled on as of publication time. -)) It's billed as a "criminal re-entry" law but is so badly written its effect would be wide-reaching and incredibly harmful on many fronts. - D) The law makes being in lowa after having ever been deported a felony punishable with imprisonment of up to 10 years.
 This includes people who were brought here as babies and people who may have once entered the country without authorization and were deported but are now here legally.
-So authorized immigrants, including now-citizens, could be deported or imprisoned. - migration status and taking action on that status to local law enforcement, which has neither the bandwidth nor the expertise.
+So authorized immigrants, including now-citizens, could be deported or imprisoned. - " It turns the complex task of determining immigration status and taking action on that status to local law enforcement, which has neither the bandwidth nor the expertise.
 Some law enforcement leaders have spoken out publicly against the law.